Festive Stollen Bundt

 I usually make a Stollen at Christmas which is tasty on its own, can be buttered and also toasted.
 Totally tasty but not much of a looker !
 I have a beautiful bundt tin and thought about combining the two and as a result my stollen can show off along with all the other Christmas Fayre.

 In the bowl of your table top mixer place the warm milk, very soft butter, egg, sugar, yeast and vanilla.
 I use a fork to give everything a good mix then add the flour and finally the salt.
 With the dough hook attached mix until the dough comes together and is stretchy and smooth (about 5 minutes).
-The dough needs to be soft so add a little more milk or water if necessary.

 In the meantime place the fruits, spice and lemon zest in a small bowl and stir to combine.
 Set aside.
 Take the marzipan and roll into a long sausage making sure it is long enough to go around the bundt pan (about 50cm)